sebastienrousseau/dotfiles/lib/aliases/cd/README.md

 - `mus`: Shortcut to go to the Music directory and list its contents.
 - `pic`: Shortcut to go to the Pictures directory and list its contents.
 - `vid`: Shortcut to go to the Videos directory and list its contents.

-### System directories

-- `etc`: Shortcut to go to the etc directory and list its contents.
-- `var`: Shortcut to go to the var directory and list its contents.
-- `tmp`: Shortcut to go to the tmp directory and list its contents.